Loan program to be available for woman and minority-owned businesses - KEYT | KCOY

 Click here for updates on this story

-NEW HAVEN, CT (WFSB) — A loan program will soon be available for woman- and minority-owned businesses.
+NEW HAVEN, CT (WSFB) — A loan program will soon be available for woman- and minority-owned businesses.

 Gov. Ned Lamont, New Haven Mayor Justin Elicker and community representatives from several groups will participate in an announcement on Tuesday afternoon.